appelmar/scidb-eo/README.md

 ## License
-This Docker images contain source code of SciDB in scidb-15.12.1.4cadab5.tar.gz.
+These Docker images contain source code of SciDB.
 SciDB is copyright (C) 2008-2016 SciDB, Inc and licensed under the AFFERO GNU General Public License as published by the Free Software Foundation.
 You should have received a copy of the AFFERO GNU General Public License.
 If not, see <http://www.gnu.org/licenses/agpl-3.0.html>

 License of the Docker images can be found in the `LICENSE` file.